LittleD3092/My-Vault/Algorithm/Huffman Coding.md

 \end{array}
 $$

+yielding a contradiction to the assumption that $T'$ represents an optimal prefix code for $C'$.
+Thus, $T$ must represent an optimal prefix code for the alphabet $C$.

 # Using Huffman Tree

 Now we have a Huffman tree, but how do we use it?
 Huffman tree is used as a code table to encode and decode the characters.
 First let's look at the tree we just built: